Meet Doug Jones, Alabama's first Democratic senator in 25 years

 Coggins, another former U.S. Attorney under Clinton, described Jones as a candidate that ran on "bread and butter dinner table issues" — able to speak to regular people about what affects their daily lives — and as the perfect candidate for the current political climate.

-Related: Democrat Doug Jones is apparent winner over Roy Moore in Alabama Senate race
+Related: Democrat Doug Jones is projected winner over Roy Moore in Alabama Senate race

 Jones was nominated by Clinton, a Democrat, and confirmed by a Republican-led Senate in 1997 to serve as U.S. Attorney, for instance.
 Also, when he took on the case to prosecute two KKK members in the late 1990s, the state’s then-Republican attorney general, Bill Pryor, assisted Jones with the case.